Nanlin0507/second-sight/README.md

 * [Windows x86_64](http://dl.google.com/android/ndk/android-ndk-r10e-windows-x86_64.exe)

 ## How to install
+A prebuilt APK is available in the bin directory.

-From the TensorFlow Android Demo README:
+The following instructions are from the TensorFlow Android Demo README:

 If you get build errors about protocol buffers, run `git submodule update --init` and build again.